Frequently Asked Questions

 Any social work major in good standing enrolled at one of the participating colleges or universities may apply.
 Students must be ready to enter their direct service practicum placement, have a satisfactory grade point average, and be recommended by the faculty of their social work program.

-Students must take at least one course in child welfare and request DCP&P for their field placement.
-Students must also possess a social security number.
+Yes, students must take at least one course in child welfare and request DCP&P for their practicum placement.
+Students are also required to attend an orientation, mid-year meeting, and specialized Work Readiness Training program that occurs virutally and in-person throughout the year.

 Students need to inform their program faculty of their interest in a child welfare career and BCWEP.
 Each social work program has a BCWEP Campus Academic coordinator who can offer assistance, advice, and information about the program.